tjvg91/zootamer/wp-content/plugins/easy-wp-smtp/readme.txt

 10. Setup Wizard - Step 2

 == Changelog ==

+= 2.8.0 - 2024-12-12 =
+* Added: New Mailjet transactional mailer.
+* Changed: The "Tools -> Scheduled Actions" menu is now always visible when WooCommerce or the Action Scheduler plugin is active.

+= 2.7.0 - 2024-11-07 =
+* Changed: Improved security for sensitive data (API keys).
+* Fixed: SMTP2GO mailer special characters handling in from name.
+* Fixed: Fatal error on the Alerts screen when alert title translations are missing.

 = 2.6.0 - 2024-09-26 =
 * Added: Optimized Email Sending - improve your site's performance by handling email requests in the background.